 background & training:

 My movement training first began at age eight in New Orleans at Karen Hebert’s dance studio.
-After ten years studying ballet, tap, jazz, and modern, and performing in various venues in the community and musical theater scene in New Orleans, including a solo at the Contemporary Arts Center’s curated performance series DramaRama, I then studied in Arizona State University’s Dance Department under Kim Sonderegger (Vaganova technique), Jennifer Tsukayama and Mary Fitzgerald (modern, contemporary, & CI), where I was also a member of Dance Arizona Repertory Theater, performing in Phoenix and doing dance education outreach with public school students in the area, while working with visiting guest artists such as Eiko & Koma, among others.
+After ten years studying ballet, tap, jazz, and modern, and performing in various venues in the community and musical theater scene in New Orleans, including a solo at the Contemporary Arts Center’s curated performance series DramaRama, I then studied in Arizona State University’s Dance Department under Kim Sonderegger (Vaganova technique), Jennifer Tsukayama and Mary Fitzgerald (modern, contemporary, & CI), where I was also a member of Dance Arizona Repertory Theater, performing in Phoenix and doing dance outreach with public school students in the area, while working with visiting guest artists such as Eiko & Koma, among others.
 My year in Edinburgh had me taking classes in Pilates and contemporary dance at Dance Base, and my year in New York attending classes at Movement Research, where I also performed as part of their Open Performance series.
 In Italy, I began practicing Ashtanga yoga, and later, upon returning to the U.S., I engaged in a collaborative performance project in Northern California with Rumblepeg Dance Theater, working with visiting guest artists such as Shinichi Iova-Koga, Jess Curtis, and Erika Chong Shuch.
-My years in Madrid led me to reconnect to my ongoing interest in Contact Improvisation, performing with the CI group there at the Centro Cultural Conde Duque and the Plaza de Oriente, while also deepening my research in improvisation and composition with classes and workshops with Camille Hanson and contemporary training with Meyling Bisogno, among others.
+My years in Madrid led me to reconnect to my ongoing interest in Contact Improvisation, performing with the CI group there at the Centro Cultural Conde Duque and the Plaza de Oriente, while also deepening my research in improvisation and composition through workshops with Camille Hanson and contemporary training with Meyling Bisogno, among others.
 In Arkansas, where I also taught technique and improvisation over four years, I attended master classes with touring company members from Mark Morris Dance Group, Diavolo Dance Theater, and Martha Graham Company, as well as a Balanchine master class with former NYCB principal Wendy Whelan.
 During my years in Fayetteville, I also studied Alexander Technique and continued practicing yoga and Pilates.
-In Berlin, I regularly attend professional-level contemporary and classical ballet classes and workshops in order to broaden my technical range and somatic understanding, collaborate with various artists on research and performance projects, and share my knowledge and artistic practice through the teaching of workshops.
+In Berlin, I collaborate with various artists on research and performance projects, share my knowledge and artistic practice through the teaching of workshops, and attend professional-level contemporary and ballet trainings to broaden my technical range and somatic understanding.
 I believe that the lifelong task of the artist is to stay curious, to never stop learning, to remain open.
-My continued engagement with a myriad of movement practices is a reflection of this philosophy.
+My engagement with a myriad of movement practices is a reflection of this philosophy.

 K77 Studio, Berlin.
 Workshop: The Word Embodied: instant composition in movement & text.
 Oct 22 & 23, 2016.